Canon 6D Mark II vs Sony A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D Mark II lacks such a headphone port.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 6D Mark II and A7 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.